-- 1. Close the bottom valve on the sea water inlet and remove the connection pipe (1) on the outlet from the heat exchanger. - 2.
-Remove the cover (2) from the sea water pump to empty the pump completely.
+- 1. Close the bottom valve on the sea water inlet and remove the connection pipe on the outlet from heat exchanger (1). - 2.
+Remove the cover from the sea water pump to completely drain the pump (2).

 The lowest point in the sea water circuit may be at different points, but it is usually in the sea water pump intake (3).